-BCIA's provincial Council is responsible for the strategic and professional direction of the Institute, within the guidelines of the Professional Governance Act and the BCIA Bylaws.
-Council ensures that BCIA’s goals are clear, and that the parameters and approval points are established.
-Council is focused on strategic issues and provides guidance to the President, Vice President and senior management.
+BCIA's Provincial Council is responsible for the strategic and professional direction of the organization, within the guidelines of the Professional Governance Act and the BCIA Bylaws.
+Council ensures that BCIA’s goals are clear and that the parameters and approval points are established.
+Council is focused on strategic issues and guides the President, Vice President and senior management.

 Commitment of Councillors

-Council shall consist of seven (7) BCIA Registrant Councillors, and up to four (4) Lay Councillors.
+The Council consists of seven (7) BCIA Registrant Councillors, the immediate Past-President, and up to four (4) Lay Councillors.